Coding-Club-IET-Agra/.github/Profile/README.md

 # 📂 Welcome to the Coding Club Archives!

-This repository serves as the **official collection and archive** of all things **Coding Club**—a vibrant community under the **Innovation Council (IIC)** initiative by the **Ministry of Education (MoE)**.
+This repository serves as the **official collection and archive** of all things **Coding Club**—a vibrant community under the **Institute of Engineering and Technology, Agra**.
 Whether you're a coding enthusiast, a curious learner, or a club member, this is your one-stop destination to explore everything we've built, learned, and shared.

 ---